OpenSLO/OpenSLO/README.md

 - **target** *string*, describes the target of the notification, e.g. Slack, email, web-hook, Opsgenie etc
 - **description** *string*, optional description about the notification target
-- **parameters**, defined all the available parameters for the target, e.g. username, password, Slack web-hook url
+- **parameters**, optional list of the parameters for the target, e.g. username, password, Slack web-hook url
   - **name** *string*, unique name of the parameter
   - **description** *string* (optional), human readable description of the parameter
   - **type** *enum(string, secret, number, email, url)* the accepted type of